After some strong encouragement by their adult friend Stacie, both decided they want to try the game of baseball.

 The Glove with Love program is alive and well, and this year's drive has quite a few more participants — and needs.

 The program is hosted here at The Daily Times, where we ask any of you reading this to collect old baseball gloves in your garage, attic or closet and donate them.
+Many of you go out and buy new gloves to donate.
+Many of you bring in other equipment such as bats, bags and balls, all of which are used.

 The smaller gloves are given to boys and girls playing in the younger leagues, while the adult-sized gloves are given to the Special Olympics and to local non-profit entities looking to supply big groups.
 Almost all of the recipients cannot afford a glove of their own, and the children especially are protected when their identity needs to be kept confidential for various reasons.